-In reviewing your application for a loan, two of the things that the lender will consider are your ability to repay the loan and your willingness to repay the loan.
-Your ability to pay the loan is most easily determined by looking at your income and the total amount of your monthly obligations, taking into account the new debt.
-However, to assess your willingness to repay the loan, they will look at your past history of repaying debts, which is represented by your credit report.
+In reviewing applications for a loan, there are two things lenders will consider: your ability to repay a loan and your willingness to repay a loan.
+Your ability to pay the loan is most easily determined by looking at income and the total amount of monthly obligations while taking into account the new debt.
+However, to assess your willingness to repay the loan, they will look at your history of repaying debts, which is represented by your credit report.

-There are many factors that figure into the credit score and each are weighted differently.
+Many factors figure into the credit score and each is weighted differently.
 In order of level of importance they are:

-- 4. The type of credit available to you i.e revolving credit, car loans, etc. (15%)
+- The type of credit available to you (revolving credit, car loans, etc.) (15%)

 - The number of inquiries into your credit (times you have sought credit) (5%)